 |Survival Benefits||Technically, term insurance plans don’t offer survival or maturity benefits.
 However, you can opt for their advance version, Term Return of Premium (TROP), if you’re looking for maturity/survival benefits.|

 Advantages of Term Insurance Policy

 Term plans are much easier to understand as compared to the policies that combine risk cover with investments or savings like ULIPs and endowment policies.
-It is not easy for a layman to understand the complexities of cash value plans.
+It is not easy for a layman to understand the complexities of these cash value plans.